richardgaywood/paydata.org/content/sprawlrunners/deckers/rules/hacking.md

 ### Hacking commlinks and PANs

-Civilian commlinks have ratings and Firewall as follows (Firewall is 1 + dice type / 2):
+Civilian commlinks have ratings and Hardening as follows (Hardening is 1 + dice type / 2):

 * Low-end consumer: d4 / 3
 * High-end consumer: d6 / 4